charisTheo/sendbird-desk-javascript/README.md

 This section explains the steps you need to take before testing the sample app.

+### Add your access token

+Add your access token inside `/src/js/widget.js:189`

 ### Use npm

 Using `npm`, you can install and build the sample as follows:

 ```bash
 npm install